RNH-Ts/RNH-Ts.github.io/Project1.md

 ### Cross-View Summary

 Across all dashboard views, filtering changes the scale of attrition but not its drivers.
-Overtime and work–life stress consistently emerge as the strongest contributors, while department, role, and demographic breakdowns provide contextual detail rather than independent explanations.
-These findings align with the statistical and machine learning results, reinforcing that attrition in this dataset is primarily driven by workload and career-stage conditions.
+Overtime and work–life stress consistently emerge as the strongest contributors, while department, role, and demographic breakdowns provide contextual detail, (like gender influencing attrition magnitude within specific roles) rather than independent explanations.
+These findings align with the statistical and machine learning results, reinforcing that attrition in this dataset is primarily driven by workload intensity, work–life stress, and compensation relative to experience.

+---
+**Actionable HR Implications**

+- **Overtime-focused interventions:** Use the dashboard to identify roles and teams where overtime coincides with high attrition and prioritize workload rebalancing, staffing adjustments, or overtime caps in these areas.
+- **Targeted work–life stress mitigation:** Direct retention programs toward employees and roles exhibiting elevated work–life stress rather than applying uniform, organization-wide initiatives.
+- **Headcount-adjusted prioritization:** Focus retention efforts on roles that combine high attrition rates with large employee populations to maximize organizational impact.
+- **Role-specific retention strategies:** Treat Sales and Human Resources roles as priority segments for intervention, while tailoring actions by gender and role where attrition magnitude differs.
+- **Monitoring early warning signals:** Use changes in overtime and stress distributions over time as leading indicators to evaluate whether retention initiatives are having measurable effects.

 ---